Store Hours

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-For best results, choose plants in your zone number or less.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
-Always read your seed packet for details.
-If you start plants later than recommended, it's not ideal, but it should even out as time passes.
+You'll have good results with plants that have your zone number or less.
+In other words, a Zone 8 garden can support plants listed as Zones 1–8.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
+Read your seed packet for details.
+If you start seeds later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone

 Growing season starts early and ends late in this part of the country.
-The climate and weather make it easy to get and keep a beautiful garden going.
-A wide variety of flowers, veggies, and plants thrive in the Gulf region.
-You can even grow citrus trees for fresh fruit when you plant somewhere with good soil drainage.
-You'll have excellent results with peppers of all heat levels and colors, including jalapeños, bell peppers, and more.
-Cucumbers, zucchini, squash, and pumpkins, which are direct sow only, will flourish.
-Tomato plants will yield thriving fruit and leaves, as they're tropical in origin and love the heat.
+The weather and climate make it easy to get and keep a beautiful garden.
+A wide variety of plants, veggies, and flowers thrive in the Gulf region.
+If you've got good soil drainage, you can even grow citrus trees.
+You'll have excellent results with peppers of all colors and heat levels, including bell peppers, jalapeños, and more.
+Zucchini, cucumbers, squash, and pumpkins, which are direct sow only, will flourish.
+Tomato plants will yield thriving fruit and leaves, as they're tropical in origin and are happiest in the heat.

 Start Seeds Indoors

-Grow your garden from seeds by starting them indoors.
+Save money and gain the satisfaction of growing your garden from seeds by starting them indoors in your own plant nursery.
 We've got all the seed starter supplies you'll need.
 For best results, you'll want grow lights or a warming mat to go with your seed tray or planters.
-If you're planting a larger garden, use seed trays — like the ones you see sprouts in at your North 281 Garden Center — to make it easy to stay organized and plant tiny soil plugs later.
+If you're planting a larger garden, use seed trays — like the ones you see sprouts in at your North 281 Garden Center — to stay organized and plant tiny soil plugs when the time comes.
 You can also use pots with seed starter mix and potting soil.

 Sprouts